Hampshire days out are among the best in the country. Here’s the ultimate guide to places to visit in Hampshire if you only have a day in the county.

 If you need somewhere for brunch, then Portswood is a cool area, or try one of the pubs on the edge of Southampton Common.

-If you want something slightly active to do on a rainy day, then I can totally recommend Houdini Escape Rooms – they get you to dress up and everything.
+If you want something slightly active to do on a rainy day in Hampshire, then I can totally recommend Houdini Escape Rooms – they get you to dress up and everything.
 Also, 1st Base indoor baseball is pretty fun too.
 You stand up to bat and smack the ball as hard as you can against the wall, and you’ll get points.
 Great fun for a group of you looking for a fun day out in Hampshire.